SnoringCatGames/surfacer/README.md

 **tl;dr**: Surfacer works by **pre-parsing** a level into a **"platform graph"**.
 The **nodes** are represented by points along the different surfaces in the level (floors, walls, and ceilings).
 The **edges** are represented by possible movement trajectories between points along surfaces.
 There are different types of edges for different types of movement (e.g., jumping from a floor to a floor, falling from a wall, walking along a floor).
 At run time, **[A* search](https://en.wikipedia.org/wiki/A*_search_algorithm)** is used to calculate a path to a given destination.

 Some features include:
--   Surfacer includes a powerful **character-behavior system** for easily creating a character with high-level behaviors like "wander", "follow", "run-away", "return".
+-   Surfacer includes a powerful **character-behavior system** for easily creating a character AI with high-level behaviors like "wander", "follow", "run-away", "return".
+-   Easy-to-use point-and-click navigation for player-controlled characters.
 -   [Configurable movement parameters](./src/platform_graph/edge/models/movement_params.gd) on a per-character basis (e.g., horizontal acceleration, jump power, gravity, collision boundary shape and size, which types of edge movement are allowed).
 -   Level creation using Godot's standard pattern with a [TileMap in the 2D scene editor](https://docs.godotengine.org/en/3.2/tutorials/2d/using_tilemaps.html).
 -   Preparsing the level into a platform graph, and using A* search for efficient path-finding at runtime.